sourcegraph/about/blogposts/2020/find-and-replace.md

 "regex".[^1] Most code editors support regex searching, and it is commonly toggled on using a button or icon with the `.*` symbol.

-With regexes, you can do things like this:
+With regexes, you can do stuff like this:

 | Description                                         | Regex      | Match              | Does not match |
 |-----------------------------------------------------|------------|--------------------|----------------|